 a.
 Section 1

 ii.
-The parliamentarian, to be appointed each year by the Faculty Council, will serve at all meetings as adviser to the Faculty Moderator on questions of order and procedure.
+The parliamentarian, to be appointed each year by the Faculty Council, will serve at all plenary sessions as adviser to the faculty moderator on questions of order and procedure.

 iii.
-The secretary, to be appointed by the president, will compile proper minutes and other necessary records of the faculty proceedings and will see to the proper custody of such records.
+The recording secretary, to be appointed each year by the Faculty Council, will compile proper minutes and other necessary records of the faculty proceedings and will see to the proper custody of such records.

 b.
 Section 2